-Parent and carers should pay for school meals through Pay360 as the school operates a cashless system.
-Parents and carers may log into their Pay360 account to check balances and top it up as needed.
-Families can order a hot dinner on a daily basis and do not need to book in advance.
+It makes it much easier for the school if lunches are ordered and paid for every Monday morning for the week.
+Alternatively money for a whole term or half a term may be paid in advance.
+However, we do appreciate that some children may prefer to order a hot dinner on a daily basis.
 Children who bring a packed lunch should bring it in a plastic container, lunchbox or lunch bag (not a plastic bag) with their name and class clearly marked.